NBDsoftware/biobb_workflows/Single_protein/1.MD_with_gromacs/README.md

 This workflow has several steps.
 The input for the workflow can be (1) a pdb file to be fixed and prepared.
 Or (2) an already prepared gromacs structure file and .zip topology files ready to be minimized.

-- **Step 1**: extraction of structure from PDB.
+1. **Extraction of structure from PDB**
     Provide the input pdb file and chain to be extracted through the command line arguments of the workflow or through the paths and properties of step 1 section in the YAML configuration file.
 The workflow will always prioritize the inputs from command line arguments.

+2. **Fix PDB defects (A-I)**
-**Steps 2 (A-I)**: steps to fix different possible defects in the input pdb structure.
+    Steps to fix different possible defects in the input pdb structure.
 See below.

-- **Step 2A**: fix alternative locations.
+    A. **Fix alternative locations**
     Provide a list with the choices of alternative locations to keep in the final structure.

-- **Step 2B**: mutations of initial pdb structure.
+    B. **Mutate initial pdb structure**
     Mutations can be requested through the mutation_list property of the YAML configuration file as a single string of mutations separated by commas (no spaces).
 Where each mutation is defined by string with the following format: "Chain:Wild_type_residue_name Residue_number Mutated_type_residue_name".
 The residue name should be a 3 letter code starting with capital letters, e.g. "A:Arg220Ala".
 Alternatively, they can be given through the mutation_list command line argument.
 If no mutation is desired leave an empty string ("") or comment the mutation_list property.

-- **Step 2C**: download a canonical FASTA file from the Protein Data Bank.
-This FASTA sequence file is then used to model missing backbone atoms in step 2D.
-Internet connection and a PDB code are required for this step.
-This step is executed only if "--fix_backbone" is used in the command line arguments.
+    C. **Obtain the Sequence in FASTA format**
+    The sequence is then used to model missing backbone atoms in the next step.
+The workflow first tries to download the canonical FASTA (including all residues for that protein) from the Protein Data Bank.
+If there is no internet connection, it will try to obtain the sequence from the _SEQRES_ records in the PDB.
+If there are no _SEQRES_, then only the residues that contain at least one atom in the structure will be included.

+    D. **Model missing backbone atoms**
-- **Step 2D**: add missing backbone heavy atoms using biobb_structure_checking and Modeller suite.
+    Add missing backbone heavy atoms using biobb_structure_checking and Modeller suite.
 A modeller license key and the previous FASTA file are required for this step.

-This step is executed only if "--fix_backbone" is used in the command line arguments.
+    E. **Model missing side chain atoms**

-- **Step 2E**: add missing side chain atoms using biobb_structure_checking (and Modeller suite if a license key is provided).
+    Add missing side chain atoms using biobb_structure_checking (and Modeller suite if a license key is provided).

-- **Step 2F**: Add missing disulfide bonds.
+    F. **Add missing disulfide bonds**
+    It changes CYS for CYX to mark cysteines residues pertaining to a [di-sulfide bond](https://en.wikipedia.org/wiki/Disulfide).
+It uses a distance criteria to determine if nearby cysteines are part of a di-sulfide bridge (_check_structure getss_).
 Use carefully.
 This step is executed only if "--fix_ss" is used in the command line arguments.

+    G. **Relieve clashes flipping amide groups**
-- **Step 2G**: flip the clashing amide groups to avoid clashes.
+    It flips the clashing amide groups to relieve clashes.

+    H. **Fix chirality of residues**
-- **Step 2H**: fix stereochemical errors in residue side-chains changing their chirality.
+    Creates a new PDB file fixing stereochemical errors in residue side-chains changing It's chirality.

-- **Step 2I**: renumber atomic indices.
+    I. **Renumber atomic indices**

 **Steps 3 - 7**: preparation of the system for minimization and MD with GROMACS.

+3. **pdb2gmx**
-- **Step 3**: uses pdb2gmx to obtain a gromacs structure file (.gro) and topology file from the prepared structure file in step 2.
+Uses pdb2gmx to obtain a gromacs structure file (.gro) and topology file from the prepared structure file in step 2.
 Hydrogen atoms will be added in this step.
-A force field and water model are chosen with the force_field and water_type properties.
+A force field and water model are chosen here.

+4. **Generate simulation box**
-- **Step 4**: generate a simulation box around the structure.
+Generate a simulation box around the structure.
+Some box types are more efficient than others (octahedron for globular proteins)

+5. **Solvation**
-- **Step 5**: generate a box of solvent around the structure.
+Generate a box of solvent around the structure.

-- **Step 6**: prepare step 7
+6. **Prepare ion addition**
+Prepares the next step

+7. **Add ions**
-- **Step 7**: randomly replace solvent molecules with monoatomic ions.
-To prepare the system externally, use the "--input_gro" and "--input_top" command line arguments.
+Randomly replace solvent molecules with monoatomic ions.

+To prepare the system externally, use the ```--input_gro``` and ```--input_top``` command line arguments.

-To make sure the system has been correctly prepared before minimizing or running MD, launch the workflow adding the '--setup_only' command line option.
+To make sure the system has been correctly prepared before minimizing or running MD, launch the workflow adding the ```--setup_only``` command line option.
 This will stop the workflow before the energy minimization.

 **Steps 8 - 10**: energy minimization (including position restraints on the proteins heavy atoms)